South Pacific nations band together as … read more.

-The Australian Marine Industry Advisory Group … read more.
+The 3rd Australian Tahiti showcase and … read more.

 |Separated from mainland Australia by the 240 km stretch of Bass Strait, Tasmania, the southernmost State of Australia, has the world’s cleanest air and a clear light that draws painters and photographers from around the world.
 From night-time penguin spotting to sea kayaking, fishing for wild brown trout to cliff-side abseiling, Tasmania offers adventure with over 3,000 kilometres of world-class walking tracks, ancient rainforest mountain peaks & highland lakes.